-Elizabeth Taylor's "Green Goddess" Rolls Royce could sell for up to $2M
+Elizabeth Taylor's "Green Goddess" Rolls-Royce could sell for up to $2M

 autos

-Elizabeth Taylor's "Green Goddess" Rolls Royce is going on sale at a New York auction
+Elizabeth Taylor's "Green Goddess" Rolls-Royce is going on sale at a New York auction

 Credit: Courtesy Guernsey's

-Elizabeth Taylor's "Green Goddess" Rolls Royce is going on sale at a New York auction
+Elizabeth Taylor's "Green Goddess" Rolls-Royce is going on sale at a New York auction

 Synonymous with Hollywood glamor and style, Elizabeth Taylor's life off-screen became as famed as her on-screen exploits.
 Now, the Oscar-winning star's custom-built convertible car, nicknamed "the Green Goddess" is expected to fetch up to $2 million at a New York auction.

-According to New York auction house Guernsey's, which will host the sale next week, Taylor ordered the Rolls Royce Silver Cloud II Drophead following her marriage to singer Eddie Fisher.
+According to New York auction house Guernsey's, which will host the sale next week, Taylor ordered the Rolls-Royce Silver Cloud II Drophead following her marriage to singer Eddie Fisher.

 The car was painted a unique shade of "smoke green" at her request -- a shade to match the green wedding dress she wore to marry Fisher.